Master of Urban and Regional Planning

 Student Organizations

-The College of Architecture and Planning supports several student organizations including two planning-specific groups—American Planning Association Student Chapter (APAS) and WTS for transportation planning.
+The College of Architecture and Planning supports several student organizations including three planning-specific groups—American Planning Association Student Chapter (APAS), WTS for transportation planning, and Planners Network.

-Get Involved with Student Organizations Including APAS + WTS
+Get Involved with Student Organizations Including APAS, WTS, and Planners Network

 View Student Organizations